dotnet/upgrade-assistant/README.md

 # Upgrade Assistant

 ## Share your feedback on the .NET Upgrade Assistant!
-We're interested to hearing how your experience with the .NET Upgrade Assistant has been going as you upgrade your project(s) from .NET Framework to .NET 5.
+We're interested to hearing how your experience with the .NET Upgrade Assistant has been going as you upgrade your project(s) from .NET Framework to .NET 5 and beyond.

 [Share your feedback here](https://www.surveymonkey.com/r/2LBPCXH)!